KiHa 85 series

 The KiHa 85 series (キハ85系, KiHa 85-kei) was a diesel multiple unit (DMU) train type operated by Central Japan Railway Company (JR Central) on Hida and Nanki limited express services in Japan from 1989 until 2023.

+The "KiHa" designation derives from the classification system used by JNR.
+"Ki" indicates a diesel-powered vehicle, while "Ha" indicates an ordinary passenger car, as opposed to a green car.

 Technical specifications

 The trains used stainless steel car bodies, consisted of up to five cars per train set and were powered by DMF14HZ engines.
 Two types of end cars existed, of which one had a gangway.